Like us on Facebook or Follow us on Twitter to receive regular updates about our programs.

 The African Union headquarters inaugurated a new human rights memorial dedicated to the memory of the victims of Alem Bekagn central prison, creating permanent memorials to the Rwanda Genocide, Apartheid and slavery.
 The inaugural event commemorated those who perished during the Red Terror campaign and victims of other human rights violations.
 For more background information, see Alex de Waal's article on Alem Bekagn.

 A Celebration of 101 Years of Working for Peace

 January 17, 2012

-The January 17 reception will mark the official launch of the World Peace Foundation at the Fletcher School.
-For more information contact the World Peace Foundation.
+The January 17 reception marked the official launch of the World Peace Foundation at the Fletcher School.

 How Mass Atrocities End

 Cabot Intercultural Center, Room 205

 There is perhaps no other phase of mass atrocities that is less studied yet more debated than endings.
 An ideal ending dominates policy and activists' imaginations – victims saved, perpetrators defeated, and some form of transitional justice accomplished.